-From our inception in July 2009 through December 31, 2016, Biotricity has generated a deficit of \$16,509,605.
-We expect to incur additional operating losses, principally as a result of our continuing anticipated research and development costs and due to anticipated initial limited sales of the Bioflux, our planned first product.
-When we approach final stages of the anticipated commercialization of the Bioflux, we will have to devote and expect to continue to devote significant resources in the areas of capital expenditures and research and development costs.
+From our inception in July 2009 through March 31, 2018, Biotricity has generated a deficit of \$26,447,430.
+We expect to incur additional operating losses, principally because of our continuing anticipated research and development costs and due to anticipated initial limited sales of the Bioflux, our first product.
+As we have reached the anticipated commercialization of the Bioflux, we have to devote and expect to continue to devote significant resources in the areas of capital expenditures and research and development costs.

-Fiscal Year Ended December 31, 2016 Compared to Fiscal Year Ended December 31, 2015
+For the Fiscal Year Ended March 31, 2018 Compared to the Fiscal Year Ended March 31, 2017